MWP Rotation and Past Locations

 MWP1996 Kyoto, Japan

 The site selection process for the MWP series of meetings is conducted annually.
 At present, sites are selected two years in advance of the meeting year.
-The Steering Committee has decided that selecting sites three years in advance would be preferable.
-Hence the Steering Committee is now accepting proposals for both MWP2014 and MWP2015.
-MWP2014 should take place in the Asia/Pacific region, and MWP2015 should take place in Europe.
+The International Steering Committee has decided, however, that selecting sites three years in advance would be preferable.
+Hence the International Steering Committee is now accepting proposals for both MWP2025 and MWP2026.
+MWP2025 must take place in the Americas, and MWP2026 must take place in the Asia/Pacific region.

-Proposals should be e-mailed to the current Chair of the Steering Committee, Dr. Arokiaswami Alphones (EAlphones@ntu.edu.sg), who will also respond to questions relating to the proposal submission process.
+Proposals should be e-mailed to the current Chair of the International Steering Committee, Dr. Arthur Paolella (a.paolella@ieee.org) who will also respond to questions relating to the proposal submission process.

-The proposal solicitation period for MWP2014 will be open until August 11, 2012.
-Proposals received by that date will be distributed to and reviewed by the MWP Steering Committee prior to its meeting at MWP2012, which will be in Noordwijk, The Netherlands on September 11 – 14, 2012.
-Proposers are strongly advised to make a presentation in person to the MWP Steering Committee in Noordwijk.
-Following any proposal presentations, the MWP Steering Committee will discuss the proposals and vote to select the location for MWP2014.
-Proposers will be advised of the Steering Committee’s decision following its meeting in Noordwijk.
+The proposal solicitation period for MWP2025 will be open until September 30, 2023.
+Proposals received by that date will be distributed to and reviewed by the MWP International Steering Committee prior to its meeting in October 2023.
+Proposers are strongly advised to make a presentation in person to the MWP International Steering Committee.
+Following any proposal presentations, the MWP International Steering Committee will discuss the proposals and vote to select the location for MWP2025.
+Proposers will be advised of the International Steering Committee’s decision following its meeting in October 2023.